01 of 10

 - Baking Soda (to prevent clay from glazing in contact with a smooth surface)

 02 of 10

 Making the Base Color for Polymer Clay Pickle Skins

-The first step in making polymer clay pickles or cucumbers, is to make the skin color which is the darkest color you will need.
-I combined equal amounts of dark green, dark brown, and zinc yellow to make a dark olive color as the base for miniature dill pickles.
+The first step in making polymer clay pickles or cucumbers is to make the skin color which is the darkest color you will need.
+We combined equal amounts of dark green, dark brown, and zinc yellow to make a dark olive color as the base for miniature dill pickles.

-For regular cucumbers you may only need the dark green.
-I used small amounts (around 1/4 inch square) of the base colors in order to make dollhouse scale canes.
-As you will be adding translucent clay for the centers, you don't need... to make a lot of the olive green base.Continue to 3 of 10 below.
+For regular cucumbers, you may only need dark green.
+We used small amounts (around 1/4 inch square) of the base colors in order to make dollhouse scale canes.
+As you will be adding translucent clay for the centers, you don't need to make a lot of the olive green base.Continue to 3 of 10 below.

 03 of 10

 Making Translucent Clay for the Dill Pickle Centers